 The platform offered several online courses, workshops and other online initiatives throughout this challenging year, to provide participants with the opportunity to attend live sessions, pre-recorded lectures and webinars, supported by exercises and case studies delivered by high-level international experts who regularly contribute to the training programmes of the Institute.
 In order to maintain the high level of interaction between facilitators and participants – the very well-known distinctive marks of the Sanremo training programmes – the platform also offers participants many opportunities to interact with trainers, particularly through dynamic Q&A slots, dedicated chats and thematic forums.

-The Department of International Refugee Law and Migration Law at the International Institute of Humanitarian Law, Sanremo – Italy calls…
+The Department of International Refugee Law and Migration Law of the International Institute of Humanitarian Law of Sanremo, Italy, calls…